niccroad/TheArchitectureHeader/Readme.md

    When using the template function implementation of this pattern then this code will require more time to build.

+* The structure of the components frequently reflects the demands of the architecture, not the demands of the software.

+   When we examine design patterns the examples will typically present them in the context of what the software does (which is natural).
+In strongly architectured systems on the other hand a lot of the design patterns are used to implement architectural abstractions and facilitate unit-testing.
+As this becomes more prevalent the structure of the architecture can become a distraction from the structure of the system.

 What is the alternative?
 ------------------------
 The alternative I propose here I have called compile time dependency inversion.
 The idea is very simple, we will compile the code with compile time dependencies between the users and actual component implementations and when writing unit tests we will instead compile the code under test against mock implementations.
 The implementation details to achieve this are easy to enough to observe from the header file itself.
+Briefly the implementation in the following examples is written into a namespace ConcreteThings_impl and during the compilation of the implementation this namespace has already been included into the ConcreteThings namespace via a using namespace statement when the Architecture.h header file was #included.
 Also importantly the mechansims used have been a part of even the C++98 standard.

 The earlier example of dependency inversion may now be written as follows,